meghnakshk/Analytics-Portfolio/critique-by-design.md

 # Part 3: Sketching out the Soultion

+Upon reading the article, I realized that the two main things the visualization wants to convey is how the US compares with other countries in terms of take-home pays and the reason for the lower take-home pay.
+Since readers in the United States wouldn't be interested in looking at incomes or taxes of countries lower than theirs, it would make sense to work with a subset of the data.
+Representing all 35 countries can be chaotic.
+To convey this information, I would like to approach it in two parts.

+#### 1: United States' take-home pay and comparison with other countries

+<img src="Sketch 1.jpg" width="900" height="700"/>

+#### 2: United States' income tax and how it ranks amongst other countries

+<img src="Sketch 2.jpg" width="900" height="700"/>

 My approach to the redesign is simple.
 It uses bar charts.
 Although bar charts are common and overused, if used appropriately, bar charts can convey a great amount of information in an extremely simple way.
-Upon readind the article, I realized that the two main things the visualization wants to convey is
-1. How the US compares with other countries in terms of take-home pays
-2. The amount of tax deducted in the US and how it compares with the other countries

-However, I think these two pieces of information when conveyed in the same graph, can be chaotic.
-I'd like to simplify the data.
-To convey the point the story is trying to convey through the article, I beleive it is sufficient to use a subset of the data that involves the United States.

-<img src="Sketch 1.jpg" width="900" height="700"/>

-<img src="Sketch 2.jpg" width="900" height="700"/>
+By greying out information that are simply not the point of the graph, I beleive we can make the graph extremely intuitivewings the reader to focus on the content we want them to.
+Both graphs one and two, highlight only relevant data (net income, and income tax).
+Another technique to make graphs extremely intuitive is to add a title that summarizes the point of the visualization.
+Since readers first read the title, they immedietly understand the point that the visualization intends to make.

 # Part 4: Reviews

+Without explaining the context of the visualization, I reviewed my sketches with two adults, their responses are recorded below.

 ### Female, mid 20's
 - *Can you tell me what you think this is?*